jhvst/sugarcane/README.md

 	user	1m4.876s
 	sys		0m1.281s

 This makes sugarcane about 50 times slower than PostgreSQL.
+Although, some simple benchmarks indicate that sugarcane would be [up to two minutes faster than MongoDB](http://www.moredevs.ro/mysql-vs-mongodb-performance-benchmark/) when writing 10M rows, and [equally](http://www.badrit.com/blog/2013/11/18/redis-vs-mongodb-performance) fast to write data as Redis.
+Whether that is anything to believe, you will have to run the tests yourself.

 ##License